alphagov/transformation-dashboard/_posts/2000-01-23-pay-tribunal-fees.markdown

 scope-of-exemplar: |
     In line with new MOJ policy, employment tribunals started charging fees from 29 July.
-The technology to implement this ministerial priority includes a payment mechanism, which is being improved through digital input on user testing and the Digital by Default Service Standard.
+The technology to implement this ministerial priority includes a payment mechanism, which is being improved through digital input on user research and the Digital by Default Service Standard.
 Phase 2 runs from July to December and will improve the flexibility of the service, its reporting, and its ability to support user errors around manual transactions.
 Phase 3 is currently being scoped.

 anticipated-volume: